Winter STEAM Activities to Keep Minds Active

 Emphasize Movement

 With less opportunity for active play outdoors, it is important to provide safe opportunities for movement indoors.
-Dancing to a favorite song is a quick and fun way to release energy.
+Dancing to a favorite song is a quick and fun way to release energy, and creating your own choreography gives the activity a creative, personalized twist.

-For a longer, more sustained adventure, consider helping kids to engineer a Rube Goldberg machine.
-This elaborate contraption performs a simple task through a series of chain reaction steps.
+For a more involved hands-on challenge, consider helping kids to engineer a Rube Goldberg machine.
+This elaborate contraption performs a simple task—like passing a tub of popcorn—through a series of chain reaction steps.

-Cookies feature prominently in the winter holidays, and following a recipe employs crucial measurement skills.
+Cookies are a delicious winter holiday tradition, and following a recipe helps build crucial measurement skills.
 Get kids involved with mixing up and rolling out sugar cookies, then practice new frosting techniques to create cookies that are both visionary and tasty.
-While tasting the finished product, talk about the chemical change that occurred when heat from the oven was applied to the mixture of ingredients.
+While tasting the finished product, talk about what techniques you used to make each cookie a one-of-a-kind masterpiece.

 Just as humans don hats and scarves, animals also make adjustments to thrive in winter weather.
-Talk about the needs of animals and how the challenge of finding food causes many birds to migrate south for the winter.
+Talk about animals’ needs and how the challenge of finding food causes many birds to migrate south for the winter.
 Work together to construct a bird feeder from common household items, including LEGO® blocks, a clay pot, an empty plastic bottle, a ladle or something from kids’ own imaginations.
+Make a plan for where you’ll hang it come spring!

 Start Seedlings